Lord-Giganticus/LordG.IO/README.md

 # LordG.IO
 A Library for various formats from the Wii, Wii U, and Switch Era

-This Library takes code from other C# Repos in order to provide useable code>
+This Library takes code from other C# Repos in order to provide useable code.

 ## Other Repos used
 * [Takochu](https://github.com/shibbo/Takochu)